 Makeup artist James Kaliardos traded traditional gold eye makeup for Maybelline's Python Metallic Lip Kit in Snakebite in the inner corner of the eye and along the lids at Cushnie et Ochs fall 2018 for a vibrant, eye-opening pop of gold.

-A sheer lilac was swept across models' lids at Oscar de la Renta's fall 2018 show using new product MAC Ice Lolly (available spring 2018).
-Placed along the lash line was Grand Illusion Glossy Liquid Lipcolor in Pink Trip and Glitter in Iridescent White (out spring 2018) placed on the center of the upper lash line and along the lower lash line.
+A sheer lilac was swept across models' lids at Oscar de la Renta's fall 2018 show using new product MAC Ice Lolly (limited edition).
+Placed along the lash line was Grand Illusion Glossy Liquid Lipcolor in Pink Trip ($22) and Glitter in Iridescent White ($22) placed on the center of the upper lash line and along the lower lash line.

 Talk about a multi-use product: Romy Soleimani used Tata Harper's Contouring Eye Mask as an adhesive for gold leafing above the lash line in place of lash glue at Ulla Johnson fall 2018.
 Hydrate while you serve major face.

 To create the glitter look at home, Streeters makeup artist Yuki Hayashi says it's important to skip moisturizer around your eye area so the glitter has a slip-free base the adhere to.
 "Although I don't personally use primer on the eyelids (I like a more natural messy eye look), for the parties that go all night long, I recommend using an eye primer that reduces excess oil which helps glitter eyeshadow stay on your eye.
 I use cream eyeshadow as a base for the glitter eyeshadow because it's easy to blend and to create the shape.

 However, make sure the color of the cream eyeshadow matches the color of the glitter eyeshadow you plan to use.
 If the colors don't match, it will be hard to blend them together at the end."